 The propeller shaft stuffing box should be checked frequently (with the engine off) for excessive leakage other than a few drops per minute.
 This rate is acceptable and expected.
-To inspect the shaft stuffing box, remove the inspection plate in the floor behind the engine box.
-If you view a steady stream of water or an excessive drip rate, you need to tighten the stuffing box.
-If tightening is required, follow the procedures with careful attention.
+Raise the engine hatch and remove the storage bulkheads.
+If you see a steady stream of water or an excessive drip rate, return your boat to your Correct Craft dealer for service.
+(This stuffing box has left hand threads).